 10. Are there any alternatives?

 The best way to try to avoid these requirements is to retain criminal defense counsel as soon as possible following the traffic citation or arrest.
-We can then request a DMV hearing to contest your driver’s license suspension.
-If the hearing is successful, you may no longer be required to get the SR22.

 11. How much does it cost?

 SR22 usually costs more than $120 a month plus a one-time filing fee of around $25, but it depends on the insurance carrier.
-Free quotes for both owner SR22 and non-owner SR22 insurance are available online.
+Insurers that usually have the cheapest SR-22 rates are:

-- DUI
+- DUI,

-- reckless driving
+- reckless driving,

-- driving without insurance
+- driving without insurance,

-- driving on a suspended license
+- driving on a suspended license, or

-- multiple at-fault collisions
+- multiple at-fault collisions.

-Also ask if your carrier provides discounts for taking a defensive driving class.
+Ask if your carrier provides discounts for taking a defensive driving class.
 They may also be able to bundle your SR-22 insurance with other policies.

-Additional reading
+Additional Resources

 For more general information about SR-22 insurance, refer to these resources: